Thomas P. Glynn

 Prior to coming to Massport, Glynn was Chief Operating Officer of Partners HealthCare, an $8 billion network of teaching hospitals and neighborhood health centers that includes Massachusetts General Hospital and Brigham and Women’s Hospital, both affiliated with Harvard Medical School.
 As COO for 14 years, Glynn oversaw more than 3,300 workers in an organization that made major strides to reach out to the surrounding community in areas of disease prevention, poverty and homelessness, improved healthcare access, youth education and workforce development.

-Glynn had earlier served the state as Deputy Welfare Commissioner from 1983 to 1988 where he helped develop and administer Governor Dukakis’s path-breaking “ET Choices” program that helped welfare recipients raise themselves out of poverty by achieving the education and training they needed to find gainful employment.
+Glynn had earlier served the Dukakis Administration as Deputy Welfare Commissioner from 1983 to 1988 where he helped develop and administer Governor Dukakis’s path-breaking “ET Choices” program that helped welfare recipients raise themselves out of poverty by achieving the education and training they needed to find gainful employment.
+Also, Glynn served as Executive Director of a White House Task Force on Youth Employment.